briceburg/silverstripe-flexiform/README.md

 ### Automatically adding fields to a form

 Newly created forms can be programmatically initialized with fields.
-Fields can be created on-the-fly, or existing fields can be referenced and reused.
+Fields are created on-the-fly, or existing fields can be referenced and reused.
 This greatly reduces administrative repetitiveness and improves consistency.

 * Field definitions are defined as _Arrays_